Board of Trustees

 Carlos Santamaria brings engineering principals, theoretical design, and field evaluation to workforce development efforts.
 He has extensive experience in implementing operational best practices, energy efficient and major system upgrades that includes energy management systems, electrical systems, HVAC systems and building envelop systems.

-Working as SME and Deputy Sector Navigator – Regional Director representing 28 colleges in the Bay Area Region as it relates to Facilities Management, Facilities Maintenance and Energy Efficiency Workforce Development Programs.
-Carlos joins the 2019/2020 IFMA Foundation Board of Trustees bringing globale experience and new energy to the work.
+Working as a subject matter expert and Regional Director representing 28 colleges in the Bay Area Region as it relates to Facilities Management, Facilities Maintenance and with Energy Efficiency Workforce Development Programs.
+Carlos joined the 2019/2020 IFMA Foundation Board of Trustees bringing global experience and new energy to the work.